Skip to Content

 Child Custody

-If you and your spouse shared any children in your marriage, the divorce process will also address the custody of your children.
-In cases where there is a record of abuse by one parent, the other parent typically has a substantial advantage if he or she wishes to obtain for primary or sole custody.
-A judge will consider the best interest of the children and the behavior of each parent is an extremely important factor.
+If you and your spouse have shared any children in your marriage, the divorce process will also address the custody of your children.
+In cases where there is a record of abuse by one parent, the other parent typically has a substantial advantage if he or she wishes to obtain primary or sole custody.
+A judge will consider the best interests of the children, and the behavior of each parent is an extremely important factor.
 Again, the records you keep of any abusive behavior your spouse exhibits, either towards you or your children, can be used to help you obtain the custody you seek.

 For questions about divorce, contact McKinley Irvin at our Washington office.